Soualmi-Abdennour/Bondi-Template-Project/README.md

 # Bondi Template Project

-This project is a responsive online store designed using the Bondi template and Bootstrap framework.
-It features a clean and modern design, with a focus on usability and responsiveness.
-The project is still under development, with the contact and cart pages yet to be completed.
+This project is built using the Bondi template, featuring a modern, clean design with responsive elements powered by the Bootstrap framework.

 ## Features

-- Fully responsive design using Bootstrap
+- Responsive layout using Bootstrap 5
-- Clean and modern UI
+- Modern and sleek design
-- Easy to customize and extend
+- Easy to customize for different purposes

 ## Technologies Used

 - HTML5
 - CSS3
 - Bootstrap 5
-- JavaScript (for interactive elements)
+- JavaScript (for interactive components)

 ## How to Use